hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

 I am using Knockout.JS behind to wire everything together but I suppose any decent JavaScript framework would do the job, I have removed all references to it from the snippets.

-As I said I have already calculated the averege price of each city part on the server, now it's just the matter of vizualization.
+As I said I have already calculated the average price of each city part on the server, now it's just the matter of visualization.
-The following code would load the geojson into memory and then specify a function to determine how each polygon shoudl be shown.
+The following code would load the geo-json into memory and then specify a function to determine how each polygon should be shown.
 For each polygon I would use the *name* of the city part, found in the *properties* metadata of each feature.
 I would than get the *Average Price Per Meter Squared* (*avgPms*) and use it to get the color.

 ```javascript
 var cityParts = //... load the city parts collection from the server